Changes in British English pronunciation during the twentieth century

 - Re-modelling to presumed or actual

-- Re-modelling (anglicising) of items no longer perceived as extraneous: envelope, garage, gigolo, profile, questionnaire, restaurant, rucksack, sauna, ski, trait.
+- Re-modelling (anglicising) of items now not at all or less completely perceived as extraneous: detour, envelope, garage, gigolo, profile, questionnaire, restaurant, rucksack, sauna, ski, trait.

 - Increasing perception of compound as unified: bank